Advertisement

 Sea trials began in May, just as the PLA Navy’s older carriers were being increasingly deployed to the east coast of Taiwan – the weak side of the self-ruled island’s defences – to pressure Taipei with shipborne aircraft.

-The conventionally powered Type 003 aircraft carrier is expected to be ready for service this year, nearly 10 years after its construction started at Shanghai’s Jiangnan shipyard in 2015.
-As of last month, the Fujian had conducted a total of six trials.
+The conventionally powered Type 003 aircraft carrier was delivered to the PLA’s navy on November 5, nearly 10 years after its construction started at Shanghai’s Jiangnan shipyard in 2015.
+Before its delivery, the Fujian had conducted a total of nine trials.

 Technological advancement